CRBT-Team/Purplet/README.md

-# Framework
+# CRBT Framework
- Discord bot framework built on Discord.js and interactions, made for CRBT.
+Toolkit for building discord bots that easily leverage interactions, used by CRBT